Book Now : Call or Text (540) 921-3444

 What: A weekend retreat of presentations and discussion for individuals considering a thru-hike or long section-hike of the AT.

-Where: Woods Hole Hostel, located on a gorgeous mountain outside Pearisburg, VA, 625 miles north of the southern terminus of the AT.
+Where: Woods Hole Hostel- located outside Pearisburg, VA, 625 miles north of the southern terminus of the AT.
 Named the “best overall off-trail experience” by Platinum-Blazing the Appalachian Trail, Woods Hole has been described as “A slice of heaven not to be missed” by the past thru hikers.

 Presentations